 The 2017 FLOW-3D Americas Users Conference will be held at the Hotel Santa Fe, September 19-21, 2017 in Santa Fe, NM.
 Advance your simulation skills through training with technical support engineers, user collaborations, and presentations exploring new modeling approaches and the latest FLOW-3D developments.
 We invite you to join the community of FLOW-3D users from all over the Americas for this annual event.

-The conference registration fee of $150 includes the two-day conference, opening reception, conference dinner, lunch each day and the 1/2 day numerics training on September 19.
-The registration fee for presenters and poster authors will be waived.
+The conference registration fee of $200 includes the two-day conference, opening reception, conference dinner, lunch each day and the 1/2 day numerics training on September 19.
+Register by September 5 to receive this rate.

 Access Technical Staff